E-commerce

 Micro-conversion

-cart additions, sign-ups
+cart adds, sign-ups

-sessions or product-page views
+sessions or product page views

 B2B pipeline